wp-plugins/gwolle-gb/readme.txt

 * Frontend: Make it possible for an admin to reply to an entry.
 * Settings: save all tabs when saving.
 * SEO: add title and desc of first entry to SEO meta in html (is this possible?).
+* Reading: load alternative template from themes for single-entry if available.

 = API, add an entry =